citibeth/discover-docs/modele-pism.md

 Run ModelE Standalone
 `````````````````````

-Now you are ready to run ModelE, as explained in
+Now you are ready to run ModelE, as explained in `modele-control docs <https://modele-control.readthedocs.io/en/latest/>`_.
-https://modele-control.readthedocs.io/en/latest/.
 Start by creating a *project directory*:

 .. code-block:: sh